apify/apify-docs/content/academy/apify_platform/getting_started/creating_actors.md

 The area where you can see some code and files is the called the **multifile editor**, and it is your gateway to writing actor directly on the Apify platform.

+> It is also possible to deploy code to the platform from a Github repo or from your local environment, which we will be getting into in some of this course's future lessons

 Go ahead and delete the three lines of code in the **main.js**  file that look like this:

 ```JavaScript